The Anatomy of a Revision Plan that gets Outstanding Results

 Step 7 – Build in breaks and real-life

 Just because you're taking exams this year it doesn't mean that the earth's going to stop spinning on it's axis or that everyone else's life stops.
 Yours doesn't either.
-You have to schedule in regular breaks.
+You have to schedule in regular revision breaks.
 This is important so that your brain gets a rest, you don't get bored and you stay happy and healthy.
 However, you need to be purposeful with your breaks.
 In shorter breaks maybe plan to get a cup of tea and a snack.
 In longer breaks plan to get some exercise or catch up with your friends.
 Don't just switch over to facebook, forget you're supposed to be revising and waste away hours.

 Step 8 – Use a timer to keep you on track